-Sexual orientation: Human beings can experience sexual pleasure from their own bodies from birth onwards into the old age.
+Sexual orientation: Human beings are capable of experiencing sexual pleasure from their own bodies from birth onwards into old age.
 Puberty is aimed at bringing reproductive maturity and is associated with the development of sexual and romantic attraction towards others.
-This is called their sexual orientation.
-Do note that adolescents often engage in mutual exploration between same or different sexes as pubertal changes begin and proceed.
+This may range from heterosexual (attraction towards people different from one's own sex) to homosexual (attraction towards people whose sex is the same as one's own sex) and bisexual (attraction towards people of more than one sex) orientation to pansexual (attraction towards persons of any sex or gender) and asexual (little or no sexual attraction) orientation.
+Adolescents often 'fall in love' and/or engage in physical intimacy with their romantic partners.
+Note: Adolescents often engage in mutual exploration between same or different sexes as pubertal changes begin and proceed.
 This is not indicative of their sexual orientation.